-This overnight oats is made with oats, plain Greek yogurt, unsweetened almond milk, mango, banana, and almonds.
+This overnight oats recipe is made with oats, plain Greek yogurt, unsweetened almond milk, mango, banana, and almonds.
 I chose these ingredients for their protein, fiber and nutrient contributions—in addition to their taste!

 Disclosure: This post is sponsored by The Quaker Oats Company.
 All opinions are my own.